ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.CaptionModelAdd.md

 public var label: Swift.String?
 ```

-The text description label for the caption
+A descriptive label for the caption.

 - Remark: Generated from `#/components/schemas/CaptionModelAdd/label`.